WasabiRaptor/PokeOOF/README.md

-# Pokémon Emerald
+# Pokémon OOF

 [![Build Status][travis-badge]][travis]

-This is a disassembly of Pokémon Emerald.
+This is a meme modification of the disassembly of Pokémon Emerald.

+##With features such as:

+* Improved Music
+* Upgraded Graphics
+* Matured Story
+* Almost the exact same maps
+* Stupid Meta Bullshit
+* And much much more!

+and it can all be yours for the low cost of... nothing!

 It builds the following rom:

-* pokeemerald.gba `sha1: f3ae088181bf583e55daf962a92bb46f4f1d07b7`
+* pokeOOF.gba

 To set up the repository, see [INSTALL.md](INSTALL.md).